-In accordance with the RIS System Guidelines, after the release of a RIS has been approved by the Government, the agency must make the necessary arrangements for the publication of the RIS and the OBPR's final letter of advice on the adequacy of the RIS on the GetInvolved website.
+After the release of a RIS has been approved by the government, the agency must make arrangements for the publication of the RIS and the OBPR's final letter of advice on the adequacy of the RIS on the Get involved website.

-Regulatory Impact Statements (RIS)RIS's that are currently available for consultation, or were released recently, can be found on the consultations page.
+RISs that are currently available for consultation, or were released recently, can be found on the consultations page.